Introduction

 Filtering endpoints and tools

 You can run the package on the command line to discover and filter the set of tools that are exposed by the MCP Server.
 This can be helpful for large APIs where including all endpoints at once is too much for your AI’s context window.
+You can filter by multiple aspects:--tool

 includes a specific tool by name--resource